 465 John Ringling Blvd., #200, Sarasota, (941) 296-0301; 800 Broadway St., Longboat Key, (941) 259-4600; dineshore.com

-Which Shore location do I like the best?
+Which Shore location do we like the best?
 That’s a tough call.
 On one hand, the newer restaurant, near the northern tip of Longboat Key, is built with tiered seating, which gives every diner a view of the lapping waters of Sarasota Bay, and the space is a swanky, polished, upscale midcentury Florida dreamscape.
 On the other hand, at the original location, on St. Armands Circle, when the weather’s nice, the roof rolls back, and if you request the right table, you can sit underneath the stars and gaze across an intimate table into the eyes of the person you love the most.
 Whichever destination you choose, luckily, you can trust that the food will be on point.
 Chef Dylan Elhajoui has constructed a creative menu that has a little something for everybody.
 For the die-hard meat eater in your life, there are the St. Louis-style barbecued ribs ($27) coated in a Mongolian glaze and arranged on the plate like a Jenga tower.
 There’s also a grouper sandwich ($25) that is the ideal of that Florida classic, a hugely indulgent lobster, shrimp and crab Cobb salad ($25), a great burger ($19) and excellent cocktails.

 The Spot Tacos & More